Investing in business

 Investments in companies that qualify under the EIS can benefit from income tax, CGT, and IHT reliefs.

-If the investment qualified for income tax relief and this has not been withdrawn, then provided the shares are held for 3 years there is no CGT due on the gain on the EIS shares.
+If the investment qualified for income tax relief and this has not been withdrawn, then provided the shares are held for three years there is no CGT due on the gain on the EIS shares.

 Venture capital trusts (VCTs)